Frido: Feature Pyramid Diffusion for Complex Scene Image Synthesis: Experiments

 \subsubsection{Layout-to-Image Generation}

 Our Layout2I results show-cases that multiple objects' shapes and details can be synthesized.
-In Table~\ref{exp:layout2i}, one can find that \our outperforms previous methods, including LostGAN-v2~\cite{sun2019image}, OC-GAN~\cite{sylvain2021object}, SPADE~\cite{SPADE2019}, VQGAN+T (combining \citealt{esser2021taming} and \citealt{brown2020language}), and LDM, on FID by at least $2$ points, achieving new state-of-the-art for both COCO and OpenImages.
-Moreover, we achieve the best sceneFID, indicating the most visually realistic instance-level objects.
+Specifically, we compare our \our with previous methods under two different settings.
+Firstly, we follow LDM and perform experiments on COCO stuff segmentation challenge split and OpenImage datasets.
+The results are shown in Table~\ref{exp:layout2i}.
+One can find that \our outperforms previous methods, including LostGAN-v2~\cite{sun2019image}, OC-GAN~\cite{sylvain2021object}, SPADE~\cite{SPADE2019}, VQGAN+T (combining \citealt{esser2021taming} and \citealt{brown2020language}), and LDM, on FID by at least $2$ points, achieving new state-of-the-art for both COCO and OpenImages.
+Moreover, we achieve the best YOLO scores and sceneFID, indicating the most visually realistic instance-level objects.
+Secondly, we follow TwFA~\cite{yang2022modeling} and conduct experiments on standard COCO stuff and Visual Genome datasets.
+Please refer to the supplementary material for more detail.